Launching load balancer using the OpenStack terminal client

 The load balancer will take some time to start as its a complex process to create it, this particularly applies after the second command above.

-If you want to assign a floating IP (which is likely), this can be done by following these steps:
+If you want to assign a floating IP to your load balancer.

 • Run this command: openstack loadbalancer list, save the name of the load balancer you want to verify.

-• If you don’t have an un-assigned floating IP, follow the steps in the floating IPs article to assign one to the project.
+• If you don’t have an unassigned floating IP, follow the steps in the floating IP addresses article to assign one to the project.

 • Run this command: openstack floating ip set --port [VIP_PORT_ID] [FLOATING_IP], replace the items in angle brackets with data from previous steps.